 - Strong reaction from the community on our usage of cloud technologies presented at RIPE 82 - We have taken a step back and restarted our engagement with the community (see RIPE Labs: 'RIPE NCC and the Cloud: Let's Start Again') - Some work has been put on hold in the meantime (incl.
-RPKI and RIPE Database). - Based on what we've heard so far, we have drafted a cloud strategy framework with principles and requirements - We will publish this on RIPE Labs once we incorporate feedback from this session.
+RPKI and RIPE Database). - Based on what we've heard so far, we have drafted a cloud strategy framework with principles and requirements - We published this on RIPE Labs after our first interim WG session.